judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-30-visit-brazil-guide.markdown

 Learn more about obtaining a visa to Brazil by visiting [the official website of the Brazilian Embassy in Washington DC](http://washington.itamaraty.gov.br/en-us/).

-{% cloudinary /assets/images/2017/06/NO_Amazonas0990.jpg alt="Caves of the Amazon Rain Forest in Brazil" description="Caves of the Amazon Rain Forest in Brazil | Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}
+{% cloudinary default /assets/images/2017/06/NO_Amazonas0990.jpg alt="Caves of the Amazon Rain Forest in Brazil" description="Caves of the Amazon Rain Forest in Brazil | Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## The route network between the US and Brazil